Why you’ll love them

 Tips and tricks

-- If you want to make the very thin and crispy style of biscotti, you’ll need to lay them flat but will need to turn them over halfway through the second bake, so they bake evenly.
+• If you want to make the very thin and crispy style of biscotti, you’ll need to lay them flat and cut the second bake time down; just bake until they start to turn more golden.

 Variations